RadAgents: Multimodal Agentic Reasoning for Chest X-ray Interpretation with Radiologist-like Workflows: Methodology

-Each sub-agent, also called the ABCDE agent, has a defined purpose and domain of expertise.
-Each is governed by a custom system prompt derived from clinical guidelines and maintains its own context window.
+Each subagent, also called the ABCDE agent, has a defined purpose and domain of expertise.
+Each is governed by a custom system prompt and maintains its own context window.
 The main scope and objectives of them are:

 \textbf{{A}irway agent:} Systematically assess the central thorax for airway patency, alignment, and paratracheal lesions; for example, determine tracheal position (midline versus deviation).